t0642k8/PowerPlatform/PowerApps/CrisisCommunication/PowerAppStudio.md

 ## Step 2 setting up Power Apps
-This is a continuation of the Crisis Communication Application for my Job.
+This is a continuation of the Crisis Communication Application which is a rewite of the Microsoft Crisis Communciation App.

 ### Note:
 <li> About graphics it is suggested you should always use the less detailed and most